asmetanka/suno-ui-booster/README.md

 - Styles panel: “Exclude styles” input relocated below the textarea, with rounded-2xl and matching paddings
 - Tabs Auto/Write Lyrics: soft backdrop, fixed widths (2×96px)
 - Field spacing: controlled gap between “Song Title” and “Workspace”
+- Update notifications: red dot on the extension icon when an update is available; popup shows a short banner with an UPDATE action.
+No indicators are shown once the latest version is installed.

 ## How it works